loz-hurst/cpp-finance-materials-new/lessons/lesson-18.md

 ## Today

-There's no supporting Jupyter Notebook today, instead we will be applying the techniques covered since to the Monte Carlo code we looked at in week 7 of term 1.
+There's no supporting Jupyter Notebook today, instead we will be applying the techniques covered since we started looking at object-orientation to the Monte Carlo code we looked at in week 7 of term 1.

-We will break this down step-by-step:
+We will be doing two things:

 1. We will use CMake to split out the file-reading code we have been creating recently into its own library.
 2. Create a new object-orientated library for the Monte Carlo methods we saw before (based on code from week 7)

+In most places there are example solutions that you need to click on to show - please try and solve the problem yourself before looking at the answers, you will learn more from doing it yourself than just reading the solution.

-### Turning our file reading code into a library
+## Turning our file reading code into a library

 Firstly we need the code we have been developing over the last few weeks.
 Hopefully you have your own, if not get a copy from https://github.com/loz-hurst/cpp-finance-materials-new-code

-#### Move the code for the library into the same directory
+### Move the code for the library into the same directory

 Within CLion, right-click on the project browser to create a new directory: